cicd-tutorials/cicd-tutorials.net/docs/examples/jenkins/ansible-kubernetes/README.md

+---
+description: Tutorial on how to configure a Jenkins pipeline that deploys an simple hello-world application to a Kubernetes cluster.
+---

 # Deploy application to Kubernetes with Ansible

 This example contains a pipeline that deploys an simple hello-world application to a Kubernetes cluster.